JorgWoehl/detectOS/README.md

 ## Usage

-`OS = detectOS` returns the name of the operating system as a lowercase string, such as 'macos', 'windows', 'solaris', 'aix', 'ubuntu', 'centos', and many other Unix/Linux distributions.
+`OS = detectOS` returns the name of the operating system as a lowercase character vector, such as 'windows', 'macos' (which includes OS X), 'solaris', 'aix', 'ubuntu', 'centos', and many other Unix/Linux distributions.
 It is thus much more fine-grained than MATLAB's built-in `ispc` / `ismac` / `isunix` and `computer` functions.
 If the OS cannot be determined, an error is thrown.

 `[OS, OSVersion] = detectOS` also returns the OS version number as a numeric row vector.
-For example, Windows 7 SP1 (Windows version 6.1.7600) is identified as `OS = 'windows'` and `OSVersion = [6, 1, 7601]`.
-If the OS version cannot be determined, a warning is issued and the empty numeric vector is returned.
+For example, Windows 7 SP1 (version 6.1.7601) is reported as `OS = 'windows'` and `OSVersion = [6, 1, 7601]`.
+If the OS version cannot be determined, a warning is issued and the empty numeric array is returned.

 For a list of Windows releases, see https://en.wikipedia.org/wiki/Ver_(command).